gambol99/service-registrar/README.md

 Prune vs TTL
 -----------------

-Service documents are expired either by TTLs or via pruing.
-By default the TTL of a document is 12 seconds, with each interval resetting the document ttl.
-Personally, I never liked the idea; if your using it to build out some load balancer etc; a registration process failure could timeout the documents/service and end up with a empty load balance config.
-Pruning is the other option, service document do not have a TTL, on every iteration, the advertised services in the registry is compared to what we JUST found and if there's anything which shouldn't be there, it's removed - the trade off bring I'd rather have old config than no config.
+Service documents are expired either by TTLs or via pruning.
+By default the TTL of a document is 12 seconds, each interval iteration resetting the document ttl.
+Personally, I don't like the idea of using TTLs, if your using the service data to build out a load balancer config, the process failing/dying could timeout the documents/service and end up with a empty load balance config.
+Pruning is the other option, service document do not have a TTL associated, on every iteration the currently running services are collected and checked against those which are advertised in the registry.
+Anything which should no longer be there is removed and the rest left unaltered.

 Configuration
 -----------------